 Since its launch a couple of years ago, the Nvidia Shield has carved itself a nice niche.
 Based on the Android TV OS, it is a great platform both as a set-top media player and as a game console.
 With so many content providers using geo-blocking techniques, using a VPN on the Nvidia Shield will allow you to watch any content, no matter where you are in the world.
 And of course, it will also enhance your privacy and security, both increasingly important concerns for any responsible netizen.

 Before we go into the core of today’s article, we’ll start by giving you some background information on the Nvidia Shield.
 And in case you’re having doubts about the necessity of using a VPN on the Nvidia Shield, we’ll let you know why we think you might want to use one.
 Diving right in, we’ll show you three different ways of setting up a VPN on the Nvidia Shield (the one you’ll choose will depend on your VPN supplier).
-Finally, we’ll discuss other options one might have.

 The Nvidia Shield